kabirshhaikh/Leetcode/README.md

--> Count pairs in two arrays - leetcode medium problem -> Count prefix and suffix pairs 1 - leetcode easy problem -> Final prices with a special discount in a shop - leetcode easy problem
+-> Count pairs in two arrays - leetcode medium problem -> Count prefix and suffix pairs 1 - leetcode easy problem -> Final prices with a special discount in a shop - leetcode easy problem -> Check if binary string has at most one segment of ones - leetcode easy problem